EdwardAndress/CV/README.md

 **Available for work as a Junior Developer in London and the surrounding areas**

 I am a former [biological scientist] who would like to apply scientific methodology in a fresh setting.
-You can read my fledgling code on [GitHub]
+You can read my fledgling code on [GitHub].

 Web development